sophiabj/stage-f-01-road-safety/README.md

 2. Can we predict the safest / most dangerous times to travel
 3. Can this data help route cyclists around accident hotspots taking into account the time of day, weather, route etc
 4. Are certain cars more accident prone than others?
+5. Is there a relationship between the number of people in the car and the number of casualties in road accidents?

 **Content**